lucaarcteam/Arc-Team-Tools/README.md

-Arc-Team Tools is a series of small, open-source applications for archaeology developed by Arc-Team.
+Arc-Team Tools is a series of small, open-source applications for archaeology developed by Luca Bezzi (Arc-Team).

-AT Deeper Cleaner: Application to clean Deeper sonar data (delete all strings without latitude and longitude) in order to create 3D bathymeters in GIS
+AT Deeper Cleaner: Application to clean Deeper sonar data (delete all strings without latitude and longitude) in order to create 3D bathymeters in GIS.